Full-Spectrum, Broad-Spectrum, and CBD Isolates: What’s the Difference?

 Think of broad-spectrum extracts as simply the step you would take to ensure a full-spectrum product is free of THC.
 The refining process is an integral part of what makes a broad-spectrum extract safe and potent, and it allows brands to remove any unwanted cannabinoids or other hemp compounds from the formula.

-We’re proud to offer both broad-spectrum and full-spectrum CBD for these exact reasons.
+We’re proud to offer broad-spectrum and full-spectrum CBD for these reasons.
 The power to choose if THC is in your product or not should be in your hands, not the brand’s.
 We work hard to give you that choice.

 Both of our broad-spectrum and full-spectrum formulas are popular among repeat shoppers.
 We always recommend our broad-spectrum option for those who don’t want to worry about the THC side of things.